 Your daughter seems to be on a good feeding schedule and unless she appears hungry, lacks energy, or becomes cranky or tired, she likely to be just fine even if she is a bit skinny.

-The general rule of thumb is for a baby to trippled the birth weight by their 1st birth day, but that is just the average.
-How well your baby is thriving and growing in lenght is a better indication of if she is getting enough food.
+The general rule of thumb is for a baby to triple the birth weight by their 1st birthday, but that is just the average.
+How well your baby is thriving and growing in length is a better indication of if she is getting enough food.

-The lunch seems fine.
+Lunch seems fine.
 Just make sure she is offered food until she is satisfied, no matter how much it is.
-You can top her up with breast milk afterwards if you think she ate too little to really be full.
+You can top her up with breast milk afterward if you think she ate too little to really be full.

 That was about it.
-But again, don't worry too much about your daughter's weight unless she lacks energy and loses weight and don't compare her with other babies.
+But again, don’t worry too much about your daughter’s weight unless she lacks energy and loses weight and don’t compare her with other babies.
+Being skinny, if eating healthy foods, growing in length and hitting milestones as expected, is not dangerous in any way.
+Being obese is a much bigger problem.
+If people comment on her looks because they expect a baby to chubby, then too bad for them – she is fine just the way she is!
 Just have fun with her and offer her healthy foods frequently.
-Most babies will make sure they get the foods they need to be full, if we just let them.
-(Learn about children's eating habits here.
+Most babies will make sure they get the foods they need to be full if we just let them.
+(Learn about children’s eating habits here.)

-You can check my feeding schedule that I used for my babies at 10 months here.
+You can check the feeding schedule that I used for my babies at 10 months here.